torstees/MVtest/README.md

 #### PLINK Binary Pedigree

-This format represents the most efficient storage for large GWAS datasets, and can be used directly by mvtest.
+This format represents the most efficient storage for large GWAS datasets, and can be used directly by MVtest.
 In addition to a minimal overhead, plink style bed files will also run very quickly, due to the efficient disk layout.

 | **Flag(s)**  | **Type**    | **Description**                      |
 |--------------|-------------|--------------------------------------|